07 November 2016

 Pretty sure I didn’t convince her, though.
 When you grow up thinking of certain bible translations as absolute authorities… it kinda bothers you to discover they’re not the work of extra-special anointed creatures, but ordinary women and men.
 Especially once you personally know any of those ordinary women and men.

-The rarified air of the imaginary bible translator.
+The imaginary rarified air of the bible translator.

-I actually do know a few of those ordinary women and men.
-They are (or were) linguists who go to people who don’t have a bible in their local language.
-They learn the local language, then translate those people a bible.
-Thus Christianity isn’t limited to just the more common languages; it can spread wider.
-In some cases these missionaries are creating a written form of the language for these people; they didn’t have one before.
+Y’see, not everyone has a bible in their local language.
+Those people may be able to speak a more common language, like English, Mandarin, Hindi, Spanish, or French, but they know their native language best, and they’ll understand the bible best in that language.
+So linguists go to those people, learn the local language, and translate a bible for those people.
+In some cases these linguists have to create a written form of the language for these people; they didn’t have one before.
 (You know, like the Cherokees before Sequoyah created their alphabet and made his nation literate within months.)
 That’s an awesome thing, as most Christians would agree.
-Now they can read—and read bible.
+Now these people can read—and read bible.
+And Christianity isn’t limited to just the common languages; it can spread even further.

 See, lots of regular Christians revere the bible.
 And they believe translating the bible, or even delving into its original-language words, is sacred and profound, and should be reserved for the holiest, most anointed language scholars.

-Now, ask ’em what makes a language scholar holy and anointed.
+Now, ask ’em what makes a language scholar holy and sanctified.
 Their answers will be all over the place.
 Some figure you need to be a seminary professor, or have at least one doctorate, or be a published scholar, or some high academic qualifications.
 Others figure you’ve gotta be a longtime Christian, a devout follower of Jesus, with a monkish lifestyle you’ve practiced for decades.
 And of course, no matter how accomplished or sanctified you are, you’ve gotta have the very same theological beliefs they do.
+Jesus’s first 12 apostles themselves wouldn’t qualify.

 But in my language classes, I learned the nuts and bolts of actual bible translation.
 It’s not all that hard.
 I learned Spanish in third grade; biblical languages aren’t any harder.
 People just assume they’re harder ’cause they use unfamiliar alphabets.
 Learn the basic vocabulary and grammar, so you can kinda read and translate it without a dictionary.